netgroup-polito/VPNaaS/README.md

 If the client is not able to connect through the Load Balancer service, it is possible to switch to using the NodePort, by changing the IP and port on the client certificate.

-### Internet connection
+### Internet traffic through VPN

-IP forwarding needs to be set on the server machines for internet connectivity to work.
+IP forwarding needs to be set on the server machines for internet connectivity to work through the VPN gateway.